-World Class Swimming Programme
+World Class Swimming Pathway

 It can take athletes years to develop the skills and competitive maturity required to win medals in the world’s toughest sporting arenas.
 In recognising this UK Sport’s approach to funding reflects that journey and works on the basis of an athlete pathway with three clear and distinct levels that make up the World Class Pathway.